 Partner Agencies are responsible for asking all clients a minimum set of questions for use in aggregate analysis.
 These questions are included in custom assessments that are created by HMIS System Administrators.
 The required data elements depend on the program.
 The mandatory data elements in each assessment are displayed in red text and/or specific text indicating that the field is required.

-The Agency Administrator must identify the assessments and requirements for each program.
-The HMIS Lead Agency will consult with the Agency Administrator to properly set up each program in HMIS.
+The Designated Agency HMIS Contact must identify the assessments and requirements for each program.
+The HMIS Lead Agency will consult with the Designated Agency HMIS Contact to properly set up each program in HMIS.

-Guidelines clearly articulating the minimum expectations for data entry for all programs entering data in HMIS will be sent to Agency Administrators and posted on the Institute for Community Alliances' Vermont HMIS webpage.
-Agency Administrators must ensure that the minimum data elements are fulfilled for every program.
+Guidelines clearly articulating the minimum expectations for data entry for all programs entering data in HMIS will be sent to Designated Agency HMIS Contacts and posted on the Institute for Community Alliances' Vermont HMIS webpage.
+Designated Agency HMIS Contacts must ensure that the minimum data elements are fulfilled for every program.

 4.2 PROVIDER NAMING CONVENTION